-What Can a Handyman Do in Madison, Mississippi?
+What Can a Handyman Do Without a License in Madison, Mississippi?

 In Mississippi, most “handyman” work can be done without a state contractor license as long as you stay under Mississippi’s contractor licensing monetary threshold and you are not performing work in state-regulated trades (electrical, plumbing, HVAC, gas).
 In Madison (Madison County), you should expect to obtain a City of Madison privilege/business license (generally based on your business type and/or gross receipts) and still pull building permits for certain projects even if you are exempt from state contractor licensure.